 The pricing on these plans lets you pick how much high-speed data you want, and you never have to commit for more than three months at a time.
 For that reason, we think this is a solid option for people who live within T-Mobile coverage areas.

-US Mobile’s best cheap cell phone plan offers 100 minutes and 100 texts, PLUS 100MB of data for just $9.
-That’s right, a $9/mo cell phone plan with data.
-That makes this one not just a “best cheap cell phone plan” but actually a best cheap smartphone plan.
+US Mobile’s offers unlimited talk, text for just $10.
+That’s right, a $10/mo.
+That makes this one not just a “best cheap cell phone plan” in our list.
 The plan piggybacks on the T-Mobile 4G LTE network.
 It uses only T-Mobile compatible phones.

 Page Plus Cellular—which like Net10 and Straight Talk is owned by Tracfone—is a very basic MVNO that provides monthly plans and pay-as-you-go minutes.
 It’s best as an option for people still using a feature phone: Pay-as-you-go credit lasts for 120 days and rolls over so long as you renew within that four-month window.

 Smartphone users seeking a Verizon-based MVNO should look to more cost-effective options from Straight Talk, Tracfone, or Verizon’s own prepaid plans, however.
 Monthly service starts at $12, but you don’t get much in the way of data.
 Nothing substantial kicks in until you reach the $29.95-per-month plan, which offers 1GB of data.
 Modest autopay discounts are available.